Sands-45/Sands-45/README.md

 # 💫 About Me:
-🔭 I’m currently working on A lot of projects <br>👯 I’m looking to collaborate on any open-source project<br>🤝 I’m Currently Learning Machine<br>🌱 I’m currently learning Machine Learning <br>💬 Ask me about web development
+🔭 I’m currently working on A lot of projects <br>👯 I’m looking to collaborate on any open-source project<br>🤝 I’m Currently Learning Machine<br>🌱 I’m currently learning Machine Learning <br>💬 Ask me about software development

 # 💻 Tech Stack: